moonsense/moonsense-android-sdk/README.md

 ## Introduction

-This repository includes a sample app that demonstrates the use of the Moonsense SDK for Android.
+This repository includes a sample apps that demonstrates the use of the Moonsense SDK for Android.

 ## TLDR